logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

    PMHC MDS Version 4.0 Collection Occasion data model

-**Note:** See :ref:`data-model-diagram` for more details about how Collection Occasion records fit into the overall structure.
+.. note:: See :ref:`data-model-diagram` for more details about how Collection Occasion records fit into the overall structure.

 .. _key-concepts: